Skip to content

 Importers sourcing ceramic products from Germany face specific tariff considerations, with approximately $252B in total bilateral trade.

-Ceramic Products (HTS Chapter 69) carry an average MFN duty rate of 7% in addition to the Section 122 tariff.
+Ceramic Products (HTS Chapter 69) carry an average MFN duty rate of 7%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 69 imported from Germany include Ceramic tiles, Porcelain tableware, Ceramic sanitary fixtures, Bricks, Ceramic pipes, and Ceramic figurines.